 A list of the simple equipment needed will be sent to you with Registration details.

-Please follow this link to download English and Mathematics papers from the past six years.
+Please follow this link to download English and Mathematics papers from past years.
 These papers are available without charge.
 We do not publish past verbal reasoning papers.

 We do not penalise wrong answers so girls are encouraged to have a go, even when they are unsure.
+We are trying to discover how girls think, so even an answer with the wrong conclusion can be informative to us.
 We try to make sure the girls are as relaxed as possible on the day and we hope they will enjoy the challenge and the experience.

 Entry into Years 8 to 10